Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Maan Farms

 Maan Farms offers one of the scariest corn mazes in Canada.
-They also offer a fun corn maze for kids too.
-Set on over 5 acres, the haunted maze features live actors, gory displays and frightening scenes.
-This maze is intended for folk over the age of 10.
+Set on over five acres, the haunted maze features live actors, gory displays and frightening scenes.
+This maze is intended for folks over the age of 10.
+However, Maan Farms also offers a fun corn maze for kids too.

 About the Mazes